Ryanj213/Ryanj213/README.md

-Hi, I'm Ryan an IT Professional.
+Hi, I'm Ryan, an IT Professional.